The-hated-one/Codesmith-notes/aug/week3/day2/guide_to_answering_technical_questions.md

 - DO NOT SAY => I don't know/I have none
 - Say
   - Recently I was doing a project and we had to decide between Angular, React and Vue.
 In the end we decided to go with React for 3 main reasons...

+### Handling why are you moving job now?

+- Show the passion and the excitement about the company => the mission of what they do.
+Reiterate part of their mission statement.

+### Do you have any questions for me?

+- Ask question about testing infrastructure - it shows engineering maturity

+- Categories
+  - The team
+  - The organizational structure
+    - Tickets
+    - Organization
+    - Expectations
+  - Engineering culture
+    - Do you value collaboration, transparency etc.?
+  - Product
+    - What is the product road map like?
+  - Expectations
+    - What do you want from me
+    - How can I help you?
+    - Over 30, 60, 90 days